 The work will require a full closure, including fuel dock and sanitary pump-out station.

-A separate, additional drawdown is planned for 2026.
-That one will be to move the lake to its new level and replace the culvert under Gun Lake Road.
+- The final drawdown is expected this summer and will ultimately move the lake to its new level and replace the culvert under Gun Lake Road.
+A contractor was recently approved and contracts have been sent out for review/execution.

 Related resources